 - When you file for divorce Singapore, to help the Judge and Court properly assess the case and decide on how to handle the Ancillary Matters in a fair way, you and your spouse must file your Affidavits of Assets and Means.
 These are sworn statements in which you and your spouse must clearly state and detail all important information relating to your respective assets and financial responsibilities such as your salary and sources of income and your expenses.
 You will have an opportunity to respond to and reply to the claims made by your spouse in their Affidavits by giving your own clarification and explanation in reply Affidavits.
 If you need to get important information from your spouse relating to their assets and financial responsibilities in order to prepare your own Affidavit, then you may be able to apply for the Court’s help (through a process known as Discovery) to order that your spouse share and disclose the requested information with you.

 - If the total net value of the matrimonial asset(s) that you and your spouse are dealing with is more than $5 million, then your Divorce case will be moved to be handled in the High Court.
 Your lawyer who will file for divorce Singapore for you would be able to explain this to you properly.

 - After the filing and exchange of the Court papers and Affidavits, the Court will schedule the case to be heard on a particular date and Court session to handle the presentation of the arguments and evidence for the Ancillary Matters.

-- After the Court has assessed the evidence and arrived at a final decision on the issues in the Ancillary Matters, you and your spouse must wait for 3 months (from the earlier date that the Court granted the Interim Judgment) before you can apply for a Final Judgment which formalises and converts the terms earlier stated in the Interim Judgment.
+- You should know that if you file for divorce Singapore, after the Court has assessed the evidence and arrived at a final decision on the issues in the Ancillary Matters, you and your spouse must wait for 3 months (from the earlier date that the Court granted the Interim Judgment) before you can apply for a Final Judgment which formalises and converts the terms earlier stated in the Interim Judgment.